AIM Rule 26

 Mr Clair became a director of the Company in 2018 and, prior to Admission, served as the Non-Executive Chairman.
 Mr Clair started his career in France as a research engineer in construction and then electricity.
 Over the last 20 years he has been working in the financial industry in London.
 Mr Clair worked at EDF for eight years, then for 12 years at Goldman Sachs where he managed the three energy trading desks in London covering gas, power, emissions, oil and oil products.
 Mr Clair is also Managing Partner at Mercuria, a global energy and commodity group.
 Having observed a deep shift towards higher tech and cleaner solutions with very high penetration in the oil and renewable industries, Mr Clair realised that a similar outcome would likely occur in the electric drive sector and, therefore, decided to invest personally in Saietta.

-Following Admission, the Board will comprise five Directors, of which two are Executive Directors and three are Non-Executive Directors.
-The Board considers David Wilkinson and Anthony Gott to be independent Non-Executive Directors under the criteria identified in the QCA Code.
+The Board comprises six Directors, of which two are Executive Directors and four are Non-Executive Directors.
+The Board considers David Wilkinson, Seshu Bhagavathula and Devyani Vaishampayan to be independent Non-Executive Directors under the criteria identified in the QCA Code.
 The Directors also recognise the importance of sound corporate governance and, following Admission, have taken account of the requirements of the QCA Code to the extent that they consider appropriate having regard to the Company’s size, board structure, stage of development and resources.

-The Remuneration Committee, which will comprise Tony Gott (as chairman), with its members consisting of David Wilkinson and Emmanuel Clair, will meet at least twice each year.
+The Remuneration Committee, which will comprise Devyani Vaishampayan (as chairman), with its members consisting of David Wilkinson, Seshu Bhagavathula and Emmanuel Clair, will meet at least twice each year.
 The committee will be responsible for the review and recommendation of the scale and structure of remuneration for senior management, including any bonus arrangements or the award of share options with due regard to the interests of the Shareholders and the performance of the Company.

 Country of incorporation and main country of operation

 The Company is domiciled in the United Kingdom, which is also its main country of operation, and was incorporated and registered as a private company limited by shares on 10 November 2008 in England and Wales under the Companies Act 2006 with the name Agility Racing Limited and with registration number 06744840.
 The Company was re-registered as a public company under the name Saietta Group plc on 18 June 2021.
-The registered office and principal place of business of the Company is Building 210, Heyford Park, Camp Road, Upper Heyford, Oxfordshire, OX25 5HE.
+The registered office of the Company is Riverbank, 2 Swan Lane, London, EC4R 3TT and principal place of business of the Company is Building 210, Heyford Park, Camp Road, Upper Heyford, Oxfordshire, OX25 5HE.